Battle of Vilnius (1655): Aftermath and plunder

 The invading forces plundered the city and murdered its inhabitants for several days.
 A fire consumed part of the city.
 In particular, the Jewish quarter was burned by the Cossacks and many Jews were killed.
 According to an eyewitness, the fire lasted 17 days and the death toll exceeded 20,000 people.
 However, those are exaggerated numbers.
 All palaces were looted and only four churches were spared.
-The invaders not only took valuables such as furniture or silverware, but also smashed altars, desecrated graves (including silver sarcophagus of the Sapieha family), tore down decorative elements (such as marble columns of the Radziwiłł Palace).
+The invaders not only took valuables such as furniture or silverware, but also smashed altars, desecrated graves (including silver sarcophagus of the Sapieha family), and tore down decorative elements (such as marble columns of the Radziwiłł Palace).
 The Palace of the Grand Dukes of Lithuania fell into ruins and was rebuilt only in 2000s.
 Some scholars have suggested that certain relics, as well as the body of Vytautas the Great, were lost during the plunder of Vilnius Cathedral.
 Tsar Alexis of Russia arrived at the city on 14 August.
 He could not find suitable accommodations in the city and instead built a large tent in Lukiškės.
 He proclaimed himself the Grand Duke of Lithuania.

+The Lithuania's capital Vilnius was liberated by the Lithuanian military forces in 1661.